 The Current State of Business School Admissions

-You may have noticed lately the economic-shaking news about a few Wall Street cornerstones collapsing or being bailed out.
-The economic news looks scary and many applicants wonder: does it affect my b-school chances?
+You may have noticed lately the economic news about the strong employment and stock markets.
+The economic news is good and many applicants wonder: does it affect my b-school chances?

-Time and time again, it's been shown that in periods of economic stagnation, regression or recession that b-school applications go up.
+Time and time again, it’s been shown that in periods of economic boom that b-school applications go down.
 Why is that?

 Continue to stay on top of job trends in the business world.
 It will do you no good to construct an application theme around a business sector that is falling on hard times.
-Be realistic about the career path you want to follow and make sure it's not a path that is sliding into harder times ahead.
-By being honest with your choice of direction, you're showing the admissions committees that you're aware of current events and trends and know what you're getting into.
+Be realistic about the career path you want to follow and make sure it’s not a path that is sliding into harder times ahead.
+By being honest with your choice of direction, you’re showing the admissions committees that you are aware of current events and trends and know what you are getting into.

 The Benefits of a B-school Education